apideck-libraries/portman/examples/testsuite-contract-tests/readme.md

 ]
 ```

-Generates a check to validate the content-type headers, based on the content-type defined in the OpenApi response.
+Generates a check to validate the content-type headers, based on the content-type defined in the OpenAPI response.

 ```js
 // Validate if response header has matching content-type